Host Headers, Secure Site Bindings, and SSL

 Host headers are used to host multiple secure websites on one IP address.
 If you use host headers with a regular SSL Certificate the same certificate must be used for every site that is secured.
 If multiple SSL Certificates are used, the server usually has a problem with providing the correct SSL Certificate when an HTTPS connection is established, causing a certificate name error

-A wildcard certificate secures any subdomain of the domain that it was issued to.
+A Wildcard Certificate secures any subdomain of the domain that it was issued to.
 For example, a DigiCert® Wildcard Plus™ Certificate that is issued to *.domain.com will cover something.domain.com, anything.domain.com, and whatever.domain.com.
 Because the *.domain.com certificate is valid on any of these domains, you will not receive an error message.

 There are two ways to set up host headers in IIS 7.
 We recommend using the DigiCert Utility and the IIS 7 GUI to set up the host headers and site bindings.
-However, you can also cofigure SSL host headers using the command line.
+However, you can also configure SSL host headers using the command line.
 Instructions for both methods are listed below.

 Setting Up Host Headers in IIS 7 Using the DigiCert Utility